giolucasd/mdc-melanoma-tbdt/README.md

 ## 3. Using `mdc-melanoma-tbdt`

+### 3.1.
+Downloading the data

-Be sure you are in the root directory and download the dataset:
+First, be sure you are in the root directory.

+Then go to your kaggle account, access your profile, settings and generate an API token.
+Copy the token export command, paste it in your terminal to login into kaggle.

+Now, go to the competition page (https://www.kaggle.com/competitions/classificacao-de-melanoma) and join the conpetition.

+Finally, download the dataset into the expected structure with:

 ```bash
 ./scripts/download_data.sh
 ```

+This script will automatically download the zip file into the "data/" directory, extract it and clean the temporary files generated.